shinZoro/BillBot/README.md

 # BillBot

-BillBot is an agentic workflow using langgraph that extracts, processes, and stores invoice data using **OCR (Tesseract)** and **LLM-powered AI** (Groq LLM).
+BillBot is a langgraph based agent that extracts, processes, and stores invoice data using **OCR (Tesseract)** and **LLM-powered AI** (Groq LLM).
 It also allows users to generate and execute SQL queries on the invoice database.

 ## **Features**

 - Extracts text from invoice images using **Tesseract OCR**.
-- Uses **Open soure model llama-3.3-70b-versatile with Groq LLM** to parse extracted text into structured invoice data.
+- Uses **Open source model llama-3.3-70b-versatile with Groq LLM** to parse extracted text into structured invoice data.
 - Stores invoice details in an SQLite database.
 - Provides an **LLM-powered SQL query generator** to retrieve or modify invoice data.
 - Supports **automatic routing** between image processing and SQL query execution.